europlanet-gmap/erim-2023/sessions/gmap_tools_jupyterhub.md

   * _and others_

 Such containers can be found, ready-to-use, in GMAP's DockerHub repository.
-And their definitions (ie, Dockerfiles), for eventual customizations, in GMAP's GitHub [docker-isis3][] public repository.
+And their definitions (ie, Dockerfiles), for eventual customizations, in GMAP's GitHub [docker-isis][] public repository.

 ### How to use it